 Cavani explains the story behind his goal celebration

-Manchester United striker Edinson Cavani's celebration has a deeper story behind it, which he has explained in detail in this Sunday's United Review, the official matchday programme.
+Manchester United striker Edinson Cavani's celebration has a deeper story behind it, which he has explained in detail in United Review, the official matchday programme.

 Cavani reveals all about 'the archer'Video